The Alhambra Palace is the only medieval palace in the world which has arrived intact to the present day.

 Alhambra Palace Walls

-Even more inscriptions cover phrases such as “There is no victor but Allah” which appears many times.
-Also recurring words like “happiness” or “blessing” appear often throughout the palace.
+Many inscriptions are phrases like “There is no victor but Allah” which appears many times.
+There are lots of recurring words such as “happiness” or “blessing” that appear throughout the palace.
 These words are there to protect the monarch honoured in each courtyard.

-Similarly other phrases appear such as: “Rejoice in good fortune, because Allah helps you” or “Be sparse in words and you will go in peace.”
+Other phrases appear like: “Rejoice in good fortune, because Allah helps you” or “Be sparse in words and you will go in peace.”

-It seems like the men choosing these texts for the palace walls were poets but also politicians.
-This wall decoration was an elaborate form of political propoganda.
-These palace officials reflected the authority and power of the Sultan.
-Visible to anyone entering the rooms at the heart of the Al Andalus kingdom.
+It is likely that the artists choosing these texts for the palace walls were poets but also politicians.
+This wall decoration is an elaborate form of political propaganda.
+Palace officials reflected the authority and power of the Sultan through its decoration.
+Visible to anyone entering the rooms at the heart of the Al-Andalus kingdom.

 Mosaics and Coloured Tiles

-As you wander along the maze like corridors of the palace, you will see many walls covered in brightly coloured ceramic tiles.
-The tiles cover half of the walls. of this increible interior we can appreciate this is a key element in Islamic art.
+As you wander along the maze like corridors of the palace, you will notice the walls are covered in brightly coloured ceramic tiles.
+The tiles reach half way up from the floor.
+Within this mesmerising interior we can appreciate this is a key element in Islamic art.
 As this historic period is of great importance, we can still see coloured tiles across Andalusia today.

 Tile Colours